WSEE-TV

 WSEE-TV (channel 35) is a television station in Erie, Pennsylvania, United States, affiliated with CBS.
 It is the flagship television property of locally based Lilly Broadcasting, and is a sister station to NBC affiliate WICU-TV (channel 12), to which Lilly provides certain services under a local marketing agreement (LMA) with SJL Broadcasting.
 The two stations share studios on State Street in downtown Erie; WSEE-TV's transmitter is located on Peach Street in Summit Township, Pennsylvania.

 WSEE-TV's over-the-air digital broadcast signal covers Erie, Warren, and Crawford counties in Pennsylvania; reaches east to Jamestown, New York, west to Ashtabula, Ohio, north to London and Hamilton in Ontario, Canada, and south to Clarion, Pennsylvania.
 The station can be seen via satellite in North America and the Caribbean through C band.
-It is available in Puerto Rico via Liberty Puerto Rico as well as part of the locals package on Dish Network.
+It is available in Puerto Rico via Liberty Puerto Rico as well as part of the locals package on DirecTV and Dish Network.